Few-shot Incremental Event Detection: Experiments

 \textbf{KCN} \

-This model is originally used for the incremental event detection task.
-It mainly uses a prototype enhanced retrospection and hierarchical distillation approach to solve the catastrophic forgetting problem.
-And we modify the model by changing input so that it can be applied to the few-shot incremental event detection task.
+Originally used for incremental event detection.
+KCN uses a prototype enhanced retrospection and hierarchical distillation approach to solve the catastrophic forgetting problem.
+We changed the input of KCN to fit our few-shot incremental event detection task.

 \textbf{AKE} \